Home Why Business Woodworking About us Contact us

 If we want "sandpaper" we need a paper or cloth or other flexible material to which the grit can be attached.
 In simple terms, "A" is the thinnest or lightest backing, and "Z" (or at least "Y") is the heaviest.
 To help calibrate, I made this list from several paper and on-line catalogs - I am sure other lists use other letters, but these are the ones I found:

 If you want to use an abrasive without a backing, it is called a "rubbing compound."
-The most readily available are used in the auto industry, but they often include silicone compounds which interfere with many finishes, including all water based finishes.
+The most readily available are used in the auto industry, but they often include silicone compounds which interfere with many finishes, especially water based finishes.
 If you are using a rubbing compound it is probably because you want a finish finer than available with sandpaper.
 Such a fine finish requires a VERY smooth and flat surface - be sure to fill the wood grain and any flaws in the surface before starting to apply the finish.

 Menzerna of Germany has a line of compounds for woodworkers, used by Steinway and Baldwin for their piano finishes as well as guitar companies like Fender, Martin and Taylor.
 I started using these with the recommendation of Jeff Jewitt and others, and have been very pleased with the results.
 Some rubbing compounds reportedly contain chemicals that impact new-tech finishes (leaving a white haze); Menzerna does not have that problem.
 There are three Menzerna grades, used in sequence

-The first Menzerna compound is often applied with a felt pad (on a ROS), or with a Surbuf pad (dedicate a pad to each compound to avoid contaminating your work.)
+The Menzerna compound is often applied with a felt pad (on a ROS), or with a Surbuf pad (dedicate a pad to each compound to avoid contaminating your work.)
 Surbuf sponge pads are sold in pairs, fabric on one side that sticks to a hook-and-loop sander, and with fibers that stick straight out of the other side.
 They work well with rubbing compounds and water.

 For years the "standard" of fine finishing, including rubbing out a film finish, was steel wool - often the very fine 0000 grade.
 However, microscopic fibers of steel can be embedded in the finish, and when repaired (or the finishing continues) with water-based finishes, the steel fibers can rust.
 Therefore the traditional steel wool has largely been replaced by non-woven synthetic abrasives from 3M and Mirka.